OPENER-next/OpenStop/docs/WORKING_PRINCIPLE.md

 - Users never enter any tags directly, instead the app phrases questions and transforms the answers into OSM tags (similar to [StreetComplete](https://github.com/streetcomplete/StreetComplete)).

 ## Target Elements:
 The app focuses on public transport related OSM elements.
-Therefore, we first gather all nearby stops via the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
-Based on these stops we generate "stop areas", which are basically just circles enclosing one or more nearby stops with a minimal predefined radius.
+It first loads nearby stop areas, which are precomputed bounding boxes around related OpenStreetMap public transport elements (for more info visit [OpenStop-areas](https://github.com/OPENER-next/OpenStop-areas)).
 These make up the areas where we are looking for OSM elements via the [OSM API](https://wiki.openstreetmap.org/wiki/API_v0.6#Bounding_box_computation).
 Our main focus lies on elements with the key `public_transport=platform`.
 Some further relevant elements are: footways, steps, parking areas or toilets around the stop.

 ## Matching: